 For an emotionally intelligent leader that means:

-So which behavior and skills can you show in order to be/become emotionally intelligent?
+So which behavior and skills can you show to be/become emotionally intelligent?

 What does that mean for you?